Wolf Parade

-Wolf Parade is a Canadian indie rock band formed in 2003 in Montreal.
-The band released three full-length albums before taking a five-year hiatus in 2011.
+Wolf Parade is a Canadian indie rock band formed in Montreal, in 2003.
+The band consists of Spencer Krug (vocals, keyboards), Dan Boeckner (vocals, guitar) and Arlen Thompson (drums).
+During live performances, the band are currently joined by Arcade Fire's Tim Kingsbury on various instruments.
+Multi-instrumentalist Dante DeCaro and synth-player Hadji Bakara are both recurring former members of the band.

+The band released five full-length albums – Apologies to the Queen Mary (2005), At Mount Zoomer (2008) and Expo 86 (2010) – before taking a five-year hiatus in 2011.
 They announced their return in 2016, releasing a self-titled EP in May of that year, and a fourth studio album, Cry Cry Cry, in October 2017.
 Their fifth studio album, Thin Mind, was released on January 24, 2020.

 History

+2003–2005: Formation and early work

 Wolf Parade began in April 2003, when former Frog Eyes member Spencer Krug was offered a gig by Grenadine Records' Alex Megelas.
 With only a three-week deadline to form a band, Krug contacted a fellow Canadian guitarist Dan Boeckner (formerly of British Columbia band Atlas Strategic) and began writing songs in Krug's apartment.
 Initially using a drum machine for their rhythm section played through computer speakers, Krug later invited Arlen Thompson to the lineup as the drummer; however, the newly formed trio rehearsed as a full band only the day before their first show.
 During the tour, Wolf Parade recorded and released their self-titled debut EP (also known as their 4 Song EP).

 In September 2003, Hadji Bakara joined Wolf Parade, contributing his synthesizer and sound manipulation skills to the lineup.
 By the summer of 2004 the band released its second independent, self-titled EP, commonly referred to as the 6 Song EP.

 In September 2004, the band traveled to Portland, Oregon to record with Modest Mouse's Isaac Brock.
 Brock had recently signed the band to Sub Pop when he was an A&R man for the label at the time.
 He had known Dan Boeckner from his days in Atlas Strategic, who had toured with Modest Mouse and were offered a Sub Pop signing just before the band split up.
 Wolf Parade spent two and a half weeks working 14-hour days in Portland.
 After some remixing, the band returned to Montreal to finish recording.
 The album was scheduled for a May release, but then pushed back.
 On its new record label, the band released its first widely distributed EP, Wolf Parade, in July 2005.